MorganGrundy/MenuParseroo/README.md

 The OCR results will not always be correct so we need a stage where the user reviews the results and corrects any errors.

 Once we have the text and it's size we can use the [font rules](#analysis) and Document Layout Analysis to identify what the text represents and the menu structure.
 From here we sort the text into a data structure which can then be integrated into digital menu systems.

+### OCR Problems + Solutions
+#### 1. False Positives
+Sometimes an area of the image which does not contain text will be recognised by the OCR as text.
+These false positives would really mess with the next stage (Document Layout Analysis).

+Possible solutions:
+- The user can delete the false positives when reviewing the OCR results.
+- During pre-processing we could add some simple paint tools so the user can remove parts of the image.

+#### 2. False Negatives
+Text that is not recognised by the OCR at all.
+The main cause of this seems to be text that is larger than the optimal character height, but it could also be caused by fancy fonts.

+Possible solutions:
+- Perform OCR at multiple scales and combine the results.
+- When reviewing the OCR results the user could manually annotate any false negatives.

+#### 3. Incorrect Recognition
+Text that is recognised incorrectly by the OCR.

+Possible solutions:
+- Tesseract can be given a dictionary (I think it already has one?
+But it doesn't seem to enforce it only guide).
+- The user can correct any incorrect recognition.

+In reality it would be best if all of these solutions are implemented.